Acupuncture during Pregnancy

-By the second trimester, many women report feeling better.
-During this time, moms-to-be are advised to come in for a monthly “tune-up” to keep the body running at it’s best and to allow mom-to-be to enjoy this amazing time.
+By the second trimester of pregnancy, many women report feeling better.
+During this time, moms-to-be are advised to come in for a monthly “tune-up” to keep the body running at its best and to allow mom-to-be to enjoy this amazing time.

-In the third trimester, acupuncture can help with the aches and pains associated with a growing belly- sciatica, pelvic pain, fatigue, heartburn, etc. If your baby is presenting in breech position, coming in for a treatment between weeks 32-34 can help turn the baby to head-down.
-Studies show that acupuncture and moxibustion (the use of a Chinese herb similar burned like incense on the tip of the pinky toe) is more effective (and much more comfortable) than the External Cephalic Version (ECV).
+In the third trimester of pregnancy, acupuncture can help with the aches and pains associated with a growing belly- sciatica, pelvic pain, fatigue, heartburn, etc. If your baby is presenting in a breech position, coming in for treatment between weeks 32-34 of pregnancy can help turn the baby to head down.
+Studies show that acupuncture and moxibustion (the use of a Chinese herb similar to burned like incense on the tip of the pinky toe) is more effective (and much more comfortable) than the External Cephalic Version (ECV).